mpethamotaung/mpethamotaung/README.md

 ## "We're in." 👨‍💻

 Hi, I'm Mpetha Motaung.
-I've been building software professionally for over five years, working across the stack—from backend systems and databases to cloud infrastructure and Linux servers.
+I've been building software professionally for over five years, working across the stack—from backend systems and databases to cloud infrastructure, Networking and Linux servers.
 I also bring hands-on experience in IT administration and support, which gives me a practical, grounded approach to development.

 I care about writing code that's solid, maintainable, and actually solves real problems for users and businesses.
 Right now, I'm focusing on leveling up my career and mentoring other developers along the way.